-Why You Should Prioritize Mental Health in the Workplace
+How to Prioritize Mental Health in the Workplace

-Most Americans have had to work through illness or injury at some point in their career.
+Most U.S. adults have had to work through illness or injury at some point in their careers.
 It might have just been something minor, maybe a bout of allergies or a pinched nerve in your neck.
-Small distracting pain that’s constantly tugging at your ability to focus.
+Distracting pain that’s constantly tugging at the edges of your focus.
 For others, it might be something larger, like a major illness that casts a heavy shadow over your mood and demands attention during the workday.
-While the scope of burden will vary drastically depending on what is going on, at every level, your health is going to impact your job.
+While the scope of burden will vary drastically depending on your unique struggles, at every level, your health is going to impact your job.

 Why Prioritize Mental Health at Work?